statin answers

 Typical Statin Regimen

-Patients who begin a stain drug regimen are generally prescribed the lowest dose possible to meet their needs, although increased dosages may be given to those who have suffered a heart attack.
-Different strength drugs are available for those needing to lower their LDL cholesterol levels by less than 30 percent as compared to those who need to lower their LDL levels by 30 percent or more.
+These drugs are taken as pills (tablets) and pharmacies carry formulations in different dosages.
+The dosage is in the milligram level - roughly 10 mg to 100 mg per day, depending on the type of statin and the needs of the patient.
+Patients who begin a statin drug regimen are generally prescribed the low doses, although increased dosages may be given to those who have suffered a heart attack.
+Different strengths may be given to those needing to lower their LDL cholesterol levels by less than 30 percent as compared to those who need to lower their LDL levels by 30 percent or more.

 Statins are generally taken as a single dose taken in the evening.
 The time of day the drugs are taken is important because the liver makes more cholesterol during the night.
-Occasionally, pills may be split (e.g., a 40 mg. pill into two 20 mg. pills) in order save money, but a doctor should always be contacted before this is attempted.
-Additionally, there is some evidence that grapefruit juice may increase the absorption of statins and the effectiveness of some statin drugs, allowing for a lower dose.
-Grapefruit may interfere with certain statins, however, so be sure to consult a doctor before employing either of these money-saving options.
+Occasionally, pills may be split (e.g., a 40 mg. pill into two 20 mg. pills) in order save money, but a doctor should always be consulted before doing this.

 Research into a once-every-two-days schedule shows that the dosage must be double to get the same effect as one-per-day pills.
 Because it's easier for patients to remember a once-per-day regimen, this is how most doctors recommend people take the medicine.

-Patients who take statin drugs begin to see the first results after a couple weeks.
-Maximum effects are reached in four to eight weeks.
+Statins start working right away and produce measurable reductions in cholesterol levels in a few weeks.
+They don’t stop heart attacks or strokes in the first few weeks, but that is to be expected.
+They are taken for the long run.
+Maximum effects are reached in four to eight weeks as far as blood plasma levels of lipids, longer for tissue levels of lipids.
 Once you begin taking statins, you can typically expect to remain on them indefinitely unless there is a significant reduction in other risk factors, such as the loss of a large amount of weight or the cessation of smoking.
-If you are on a stain regimen and then stop, expect your cholesterol level to return to where it was at prior to the statin treatment.
+If you are on a statin regimen and then stop, expect your cholesterol level to return to where it was at prior to the statin treatment.

 Manufacturers typically recommend taking statins at night, reasoning that the body makes cholesterol during periods of starvation (overnight).
-Studies mentioned in the British journal Bandolier show it makes little difference when the statin is taken.
-Lovastatin works better when it is taken with food.
-Grapefruit juice should also be avoided when taking statins.
+Studies mentioned in the British journal Bandolier show it makes little difference when the statin is taken. when the statin is taken.

 Framingham Risk Scoring